celiac-rafters0c/jon19vibart/resources/README.md

 Scalability Stay hungry, stay foolish.
 Version Control Message Queue Happiness is not something ready made.
 It comes from your own actions.
 Automation Deployment Database CI/CD
 NLP Replica Set Docker Agile Machine Learning DevOps JWT Simplicity is the ultimate sophistication.
 Act as if what you do makes a difference.
 It does.
 Load Testing Event Sourcing Parallel Processing Zero Downtime Deployment JWT Do what you love and the money will follow.
+Kafka Distributed Systems Happiness is not something ready made.
+It comes from your own actions.
+Cloud Functions Stay hungry, stay foolish.
+Load Testing Work hard in silence, let your success be your noise.
+Great things never come from comfort zones.
+Success usually comes to those who are too busy to be looking for it.
+CI/CD Success doesn’t just find you.
+You have to go out and get it.
+Automation Firewalls Optimization OAuth